You are here

 - Senior Tutor Dr Jane Hoverd who monitors the welfare and academic progress of Linacre students, and welcomes contact from students in difficulty.

-If you are having unforeseen financial difficulties,
+If you are having unforeseen financial difficulties, then more advice can be found on the Money Issues and Funding page or:

 If you have a long-term physical or mental condition or disability that has an impact on your studies, you can talk to Dr Jane Hoverd.